Apply for a study permit

 1

 Verify your personal information with UBC.
-Log in to the Applicant Service Centre, click Edit Profile and select Contact Summary to confirm that your name matches the name on your passport and that your home address is correct.
-You can update your address there.
-To update your name, email us at ubc.pal@ubc.ca.
+Log in to the Applicant Service Centre, click Edit Profile and select Contact Summary to confirm that your name matches the name on your passport and that your home address and date of birth are correct.
+You can update your address in the system if needed.
+To update your name or date of birth, email ubc.pal@ubc.ca.

 2